macad-me/sofa-deployment-test/web/getting-started.md

 For guidance on how to utilize and implement the feed in scripts, explore examples in the [Tools section](https://github.com/macadmins/sofa/tree/main/tool-scripts), and read [this blog post](https://grahamrpugh.com/2024/07/22/sofa-new-feed.html).

-## Self-hosting

-For production use, we highly recommend self-hosting the feed to improve reliability and security.
-This can be easily done by forking this repository and setting up a GitHub Action to deploy the feed on your own webhost.

-For detailed instructions, check out our [Quick Start Guide to Self-Hosting SOFA](self-hosting.md).